knowthelist/fhem-tablet-ui/README.md

 - **image** : insert an image, the URL is given by a reading
 - **weather** : insert an icon or image, represending a weather literal
 - **circlemenu** : Cover multiple widgets behind a single widget
+- **Select**	: Combobox to provide a list for selection

+More plugins are available [here](https://github.com/nesges/Widgets-for-fhem-tablet-ui)

 By default the ui gets/sets the fhem parameter 'STATE' (not 'state').